 This concept inventory has been through two comprehensive rounds of undergraduate student validation, a focus group/feedback session, and a primary review by experts (instructors).
 It has undergone expert validation and is being used as a pre- and post-test in the fall of 2013 in two science classes at UBC and in science classes at other institutions in North America.
 This inventory is ready for use by interested parties.

 This inventory features 12 multiple choice questions, including concepts ranging from statistical significance, basic graph/trend interpretation, and the differences and similarities between accepting or rejecting hypotheses and predictions based on results.

 Download the SRBCI Package

-After you have been cleared for access, you can download the files that make up the complete Statistical Reasoning in Biology Concept Inventory Package by inputting the password you were given here.
+You can download the files that make up the complete Statistical Reasoning in Biology Concept Inventory Package by clicking here.